jellyfin/jellyfin.org/docs/general/installation/synology.md

 ![Advanced Settings](/images/docs/install-synology-14.png)
 Click `Next` to proceed to the next step.

-You can review your settings and then click "Apply".
-Make sure the checkbox "Run this container after the wizard is finished" is checked.
-You can now see the container in the "Container" tab.
+Settings can be reviewed at this screen.
+Check the `Run this container after the wizard is finished` checkbox and click `Apply` if everything looks correct.
+The container should now be shown in the `Container` tab.

 Browse to `http://SERVER_IP:8096` to access the web client.
 If you used a different port, replace 8096 with the port you used.